zakinat/landingpage_V1/README.md

 # landingPage | MERN

-A React  Full-stack app for showing landing page to register as a new user or sign in.
+A React  Front-stack app for showing landing page to register as a new user or sign in.

 ## Built using